Hughenden

 Porcupine Gorge National Park

-Sizewise, Hughenden’s biggest attraction is Porcupine Gorge, which is only an hour’s drive north of town.
+Another such best thing to do in Hughenden is visiting Porcupine Gorge, i-e Hughenden’s biggest attraction which is only an hour’s drive north of town.
 Porcupine Gorge National Park – Australia’s ‘Little Grand Canyon’ – has a clear, flowing creek, towering cliffs of vibrantly coloured sandstone and dense vegetation.
 The gorge provides a striking contrast to the surrounding sparsely wooded, dry, flat plains.
-Hundreds of millions of years’ geological history show in the strata of sedimentary rocks and basalt that have been carved away over millennia to form this impressive canyon.
+Hundreds of millions of years’ geological history shows in the strata of sedimentary rocks and basalt that have been carved away over millennia to form this impressive canyon.

 The Gorge can be appreciated from two distinct areas.
 The first point is a lookout giving a view deep into the gorge below.
 The second is a national park campsite area.
 From here, a walking track takes visitors to the base of the gorge where the Pyramid formation is a prominent feature.
 Intermittent waterholes line the base of the gorge.
 Have a swim!
 The Porcupine Gorge National Park offers camping, birdwatching, swimming, opportunities for nature and landscape photography and a diverse range of flora and fauna.